haeky/manga-notifier/README.md

 manga-tweet-bot-v2
 ==================

-This is a successor of manga-tweet-bot that will be written in Ruby and hosted on Heroku
+Bot that check websites for manga/anime and tweet when they are up!
+Written in Ruby and hosted on Heroku